juho-creator/FirstWebsite/README.md

 But I'm pretty sure it would've taken me less than 5 minutes if I had prior knowledge on html.

-# Here's the conversation history I had with chatgpt to create the following website :
+I had this [conversation](ConversationHistory.html) with chatgpt to make the website